zenglenn42/utbc2019-hw-13-doppelganger/README.md

     * It would be relatively easy to leverage React and some Material UI components.
     * Add more robust form validation.
     * Use [SweetAlert](https://sweetalert.js.org/) for the modal.
+    * Dance Finder could use pictures and videos of dances.
+Maybe some giphy bling.

 * Add a database backend to persist user survey results.
     * Harden the code to catch duplicate entries.